itsnarayan/rails-on-docker/README.md

 ```
 docker build -t itsnarayankundgir/rails-app:<version-no> .
 ```
-NOTE
-Change `<version-no>` with actual version number e.g. `1.0`
+ **_NOTE:_** :  Change `<version-no>` with actual version number e.g. `1.0`

 - Push Application image to public repository
 ```
-docker build -t itsnarayankundgir/rails-app:<version-no> .
+docker push itsnarayankundgir/rails-app:<version-no>
 ```
-NOTE
-Dockerhub public repository is used to push application image , this is not idea approach in real time scenario.
+ **_NOTE:_** :  Dockerhub public repository is used to push application image , this is not idea approach in real time scenario.
 Usually organization maintain their own repositoery manager like nexus.
 This code is pushed to public repo as its just sample application without any secret or confidential information.

 ## Deploy Application stack
 Now, we will use Docker-compose files to build application stack using docker stack orchestrator.